jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-03-3---orient-in-first-four-fundamental-principles-project-summary.md

 ### Super-Project

-This is a sub-project of the super-project *Encircle Language Spec, Fundamental Principles Spec Part A.*
+This is a sub-project of the super-project *Circular Language Spec, Fundamental Principles Spec Part A.*

 ### Date & Time